Looking for the best insurance as a digital nomad in Chile?

 Keep comprehensive insurance documentation both digitally and in print, as healthcare facilities outside Santiago might not be familiar with international insurance procedures.
 Chile's healthcare system is increasingly digitized in major cities, but rural facilities often rely on paper processes.
 Private hospitals typically require upfront payment with insurance reimbursement, making clear policy information essential for smooth treatment approval and billing.

-Save Chile's emergency numbers: 131 for ambulance services, 132 for fire department, and 133 for police.
-The nationwide emergency number 911 also works throughout the country.
+Save Chile's emergency numbers: 131 for ambulance, 132 for fire and 133 for police, plus 136 for mountain rescue and 137 for sea rescue.
+Chile does not operate 911, so do not rely on it.
 Chile's emergency response system is well-developed in urban areas but can be limited in remote regions.
 Tourist police in major destinations can provide assistance with medical emergencies, though English proficiency varies significantly outside Santiago and major tourist areas.

 Chile uses the Chilean Peso (CLP), and while major private hospitals accept international credit cards, many facilities require cash payment upfront with insurance reimbursement processed later.
 ATMs are widely available in cities but less common in rural areas, particularly in Patagonia and northern desert regions.
 Keep detailed receipts for all medical expenses, as documentation standards vary between facilities and proper records are essential for insurance claims.